SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 This target is interpreted to cover research about

-* Inclusive industrialization, ensuring that the benefits of industrial development are shared beyond the privileged people and regions.
-* Promotion of sustainable industrialization, advancing environmentally friendly industrialization that utilizes clean technologies, minimizes pollution and emissions, and avoids overconsumption of resources.
+* Promoting inclusive and sustainable industrialization.
-* Increasing the share of industry in both GDP and employment, based on the idea that industry can drive productivity and raise living standards.
+* Increasing share of industry in both gross domestic product (GDP) and employment.

 This target is based on the idea of economic structural transformation, recognizing that development requires a shift from agriculture-based economies toward industrial and service sectors.
 It also acknowledges that industrial production has been concentrated in wealthy countries and aims to distribute it more equitably across the world.